About Mage of Metals

 Mage [ meyj ] noun; a magician/enchanter/sorcerer, someone who uses or practices magic.

 Hi!
 My name is Emily and I am the artist and sorceress behind Mage of Metals.
 For as long as I can remember I’ve always had a strong desire to create.
-I furthered my passion when I graduated in 2016 from Tyler School of Art with a BFA in jewelry design.
-After graduation, I began working as a bench jeweler at the historic Jeweler’s Row in Philadelphia.
+I furthered my passion when I graduated in from Tyler School of Art with a BFA in jewelry design.
+After graduation, I began work as a bench jeweler in Philadelphia.

 At the end of the day, I want to make you feel special when you wear my work.
 To me, jewelry is more than just an accessory, it’s also an art form that can be used to express yourself and how magical you truly are.